nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-09-03-priorities.md

 **Meetup space**

 DBA bar has been good for social meetups but there are many people who cannot or don't want to meet in bars.
 We need a regular space for social meetups and also a regular space for hardware and software hack type meetups.

+**Software services**

+The mesh network has around 5 small servers that can be accessed using our ".mesh" domain.
+This has been difficult to maintain.
+We do have IRC installed and running across three servers but it is rarely used.
+We need distributed software that will still work when servers are down or part of the network is not accessible.
+Guifi has a package called [Cloudy](http://cloudy.community/) that I would like to try.

+**Automating the website**

+The "join" form, map and monitoring software could all be integrated.
+We have worked on this but never implemented anything.